By the end of this section, you will be able to:

 Gross Anatomy of the Lungs

 The lungs are pyramid-shaped, paired organs that are connected to the trachea by the right and left bronchi; on the inferior surface, the lungs are bordered by the diaphragm.
-The diaphragm is the flat, dome-shaped muscle located at the base of the lungs and thoracic cavity.
+The diaphragm is a dome-shaped muscle located at the base of the lungs and thoracic cavity.
 The lungs are enclosed by the pleurae, which are attached to the mediastinum.
 The right lung is shorter and wider than the left lung, and the left lung occupies a smaller volume than the right.
 The cardiac notch is an indentation on the surface of the left lung, and it allows space for the heart (Figure 22.13).
 The apex of the lung is the superior region, whereas the base is the opposite region near the diaphragm.
 The costal surface of the lung borders the ribs.
 The mediastinal surface faces the midline.

 Each lung is composed of smaller units called lobes.
 Fissures separate these lobes from each other.
 The right lung consists of three lobes: the superior, middle, and inferior lobes.
 The left lung consists of two lobes: the superior and inferior lobes.
 A bronchopulmonary segment is a division of a lobe, and each lobe houses multiple bronchopulmonary segments.
 Each segment receives air from its own tertiary bronchus and is supplied with blood by its own artery.
 Some diseases of the lungs typically affect one or more bronchopulmonary segments, and in some cases, the diseased segments can be surgically removed with little influence on neighboring segments.
 A pulmonary lobule is a subdivision formed as the bronchi branch into bronchioles.
 Each lobule receives its own large bronchiole that has multiple branches.
 An interlobular septum is a wall, composed of connective tissue, which separates lobules from one another.